willstMSFT/microsoft-365-docs/microsoft-365/loop/loop-workspaces-storage-permission.md

 - User-owned workspaces cannot be permanently reassigned to a new owner.
 These workspaces follow the same cleanup schedule as OneDrive: 30 days active, then soft deleted, and permanently purged 93 days after soft deletion.
 - Admins can recover content during the soft delete period using the SharePoint Admin Center or PowerShell.

 Note: A feature for IT admins to assign additional temporary custodians during the cleanup period of user-owned workspaces to make copies of content is not yet available.
+Microsoft Roadmap ID 421612 addresses this.

 ### In Loop components created in Microsoft 365 outside of the Loop app